idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

 #### Engineering/Operational Excellence

- 1) How do we know our customer is having a good day?
+1. How do we know our customer is having a good day?
 2) How do we maximize our velocity 3) How do we keep our developers happy.

 - Know what's going on:
-- On all the pages - Strong apprecitation for boots on the ground reality.
+- On all the pages - Strong appreciation for boots on the ground reality.
 - Write up for all outages, COE for major outages - Maximize value of mistakes, don't make them twice.
-    - For all customer impacting event, review w/Customer Impact, root cause understood, and committment when to address.
+  - For all customer impacting event, review w/Customer Impact, root cause understood, and commitment when to address.
 - Observability
   - How do we get a page next time.
   - How do we see what's going on.
 - Testing systems.
   - Very high leverage active
 - Deep dive to do a check-in
 - Do it all myself to see what's broken and understand where to invest.